BartoszDabek/bdabek.pl/_posts/personal-goals/short-notes/2018_short_notes.md

 22/09/2018
 ---
 Super day! :) First I cycled to the church 15km from my home and I was helping there with something (we were fixing something on attic).
 Afterwards I backed home and ate biig portion of spaghetti, which was amazingly good (made by my mom😍 ).
 I love days like this in early fall. 👍👍

+23/09/2018
+---
+Another cool day..
+My brother's wife had a birthday today so our entire family showed up and we celebrated :) Valuable time with family!👪

+24/09/2018
+---
+Today I had whole day in travel.
+I started at 10am by coming into a train and finished at 8pm in the hotel room.
+I'm quite exhausted but it's okay :)

+25/09/2018
+---
+I really need to learn more vocabulary!
+When people use more complicated words very often I just don't understand them and I need to get this word from the whole sentence.
+And when my brain is focusing on that I don't focus on the next sentence they say.

+26/09/2018
+---
+Good Wednesday.
+Today most of our team moved out and I stayed only with a one of colleagues.
+First I was thinking we wouldn't have any topic to talk (because other nationality and age difference which is huge) but we went for a dinner and had very good time and valuable talk!

+27/09/2018
+---
+Last day onsite...
+Quite good, I've almost closed all my tasks, client is pleased and the weather in the Germany is also good!
+Carpe Diem!

+28/09/2018
+---
+Travel time..
+I'm starting to hate it.
+You have to be at the airport at 9 am and you're at home at 7 pm.
+A lot of waiting for the train and so on.
+But overall the day was fine, many pleasent people, except the noisy girls in the train ... but who cares :D

+29/09/2018
+---
+Today I visited my private hairdresser (my friend).
+I also spent some time on my car crasp app, especially on location detection.